Shaikh Zayed University

 Work on the university started when Governor Hakim Taniwal was in office.
 The next governor, Merajuddin Patan, made a trip to the UAE, and requested funds for the completion of the university.
 In order to honor UAE's help, the university was renamed Shaikh Zayed University.
 Governor Patan had a track record for opening schools, and supporting education for all genders, so it was only natural for him to push for the construction of SZU.
-The university's new campus was officially inaugurated in March of 2008.
+The university's new campus was officially inaugurated in March 2008.

-SZU has 9 faculties and more than 3,000 students.
-It has a private radio station for journalism faculty.
-It is the only university in Afghanistan with a faculty in computer science.
-It has a hostel for students, and medical students are trained at the government-run Khost Hospital.
-It is one of 11 Afghan educational institutions that have e-learning facilities, provided by the USAID.
+As of 2026, Shaikh Zayed University has expanded to include 12 faculties, including Computer Science, Medicine, Engineering, and Journalism.
+Recent data indicates the university serves over 8,000 students.
+In February 2025, several new development projects were inaugurated on campus to enhance technical and academic capacity.
+The university's teaching hospital also received a significant upgrade in late 2025 with the procurement of new medical supplies valued at 5.5 million Afghanis.